marvXlaws/clilookup/README.md

 <---for Linux terminal / gitbash(windows) only.-->

 This is a Shell based tool that will simply provide you with the relevant WP CLI commands depending on your chosen keyword.
+It can be launched just by using an internal command "go".

 1. Install GIT on your terminal by running this command.